Will Northeast Wisconsinites take a COVID-19 vaccine?

-In northeast Wisconsin opinions seem to be mixed about taking the potential COVID-19 vaccine, with some saying they plan to take it when it’s available.
+(WFRV) – In Northeast Wisconsin, opinions seem to be mixed about taking the potential COVID-19 vaccine, with some saying they plan to take it when it’s available.

 “I’m going to trust the judgement of science and scientists and I will,”said Kay Ryder from Appleton.